-- Restart the minidlna service:
+- Restart the minidlna service::

 After making all the required changes restart the minidlna service to write all the changes and it to take effect.
-Check the status, service should be up and running if everything is correct.
+Check the status, the service should be up and running if everything is correct.

 $ sudo service minidlna restart

 - Set max user watches limit temporarily:

 Make sure everything is correct by looking into the log file.

 Just pay attention to a warning log.
 It says that it can monitor up to 8192 directories and subdirectories for changes.
 If your collection is larger than this, then you can increase the value by editing /proc/sys/fs/inotify/max_user_watches.
 But this will not survive a reboot.